arianitu/postgres-statefulset/config/README.md

 We base initial development such as this offline.

 You need to develop on docker.
 ITCSA uses Ubuntu 20.04.

+See our website at https://www.itcsolutions.com.au/kubernetes-yaml-file-example/ for an older but more visual idea.

 Get Docker for Ubuntu: https://docs.docker.com/engine/install/ubuntu/